ROCm/OpenFOAM_HMM/doc/Build.md

 ```
 foamInstallationTest
 ```
-- Create the user `run` directory:
+- test any given tutorial case.
+For example,
 ```
-mkdir -p $FOAM_RUN
+foamTestTutorial -full incompressible/simpleFoam/pitzDaily
 ```
-- Test the installation with a simple tutorial:
+- Note: the tutorial test can also be done manually:
 ```
+# Create the user "run" directory:
+mkdir -p "$FOAM_RUN"
+# Change to the user "run" directory:
 run
+# Copy tutorial
-cp -r $FOAM_TUTORIALS/incompressible/simpleFoam/pitzDaily ./
+cp -r "$FOAM_TUTORIALS"/incompressible/simpleFoam/pitzDaily ./
+# Run the tutorial
-cd pitzDaily
+( cd pitzDaily && blockMesh && simpleFoam )
-blockMesh
-simpleFoam
 ```

 ### ParaView

 OpenFOAM ships with ParaView sources for post-processing OpenFOAM field results.
-However, the paraview version distributed with the operating system or a [binary package][download ParaView] will often be sufficient, and avoids additional compilation complexity.
+However, it will [often be sufficient][FAQ ParaView] to use the paraview version distributed with the operating system or a [binary package][download ParaView] and avoid additional compilation complexity.

 If you do wish to compile ParaView from source, it is recommended that you do so ***after*** completing an initial compilation of OpenFOAM.
 This gets the process started much more quickly.
-At a later stage, OpenFOAM can be updated to compile with paraview.
-Only the affected applications will be compiled (eg, the blockMesh reader module) and the balance of the OpenFOAM installation will not affected.
+At a later stage, the OpenFOAM visualization module can be compiled for a particular ParaView version _without_ recompiling OpenFOAM itself.

-If you decide to compiling in two passes, you only need to execute the top-level `Allwmake` a second time.
+If you decide to compile in two passes, you only need to execute the top-level `Allwmake` a second time.
 Do **not** use `wclean` to force a complete rebuild!
 This is unnecessary.